laminlabs/lamindb/README.md

 ### Manage custom schemas

-1. Create a GitHub repository with the Django models that match your data mimicking [github.com/laminlabs/lnschema-lamin1](https://github.com/laminlabs/lnschema-lamin1)
+1. Create a GitHub repository with Django ORMs similar to [github.com/laminlabs/lnschema-lamin1](https://github.com/laminlabs/lnschema-lamin1)
 2. Create & deploy migrations via `lamin migrate create` and `lamin migrate deploy`

 It's fastest if we do this for you based on our templates within an enterprise plan, but you can fully manage the process yourself.